haxrob/reversemeta/README.md

 2. By default Metasploit will bind to interface address specified by LHOST.
 Configure reverse listener to bind to the loopback address or all interfaces with `ReverseListenerBindAddress 0.0.0.0`

-On success, a meterpreter session will be established between the attacker and the victim hosts -
+On success, a session will be established between the attacker and the victim hosts -

 ![Image](images/6.png)